uspki/policies/certificate-policy.md

 4. Log its CA key generation activities;
 5. Maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in the Certificate Policy and Certification Practice Statement and its Key Generation Script.

-The documentation of the procedure must be detailed enough to show that appropriate role separation was used and the CA key pair generation must create a verifiable audit trail that the security requirements for procedures were followed.
+The documentation of the procedure shall be detailed enough to show that appropriate role separation was used and the CA key pair generation shall create a verifiable audit trail that the security requirements for procedures were followed.

 #### 6.1.1.2 RA Key Pair Generation
-RAs SHALL NOT generate key pairs.
+RAs shall not generate key pairs.

 #### 6.1.1.3 Subscriber Key Pair Generation
-The CA SHALL reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key (such as a Debian weak key, see <http://wiki.debian.org/SSLkeys>).
+The CA shall reject a certificate request if the requested Public Key does not meet the requirements set forth in Sections 6.1.5 and 6.1.6 or if it has a known weak Private Key (such as a Debian weak key, see <http://wiki.debian.org/SSLkeys>).

 ### 6.1.2 Private key delivery to subscriber
-Parties other than the Subscriber SHALL NOT archive the Subscriber Private Key without authorization by the Subscriber.
+Parties other than the Subscriber shall not archive the Subscriber Private Key without authorization by the Subscriber.

-Subscribers SHALL generate their own keys in compliance with sections 6.1.5 and 6.1.6.
+Subscribers shall generate their own keys in compliance with sections 6.1.5 and 6.1.6.

-If the CA or any of its designated RAs become aware that a Subscriber's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subscriber, then the CA SHALL revoke all certificates that include the Public Key corresponding to the communicated Private Key.
+If the CA or any of its designated RAs become aware that a Subscriber's Private Key has been communicated to an unauthorized person or an organization not affiliated with the Subscriber, then the CA shall revoke all certificates that include the Public Key corresponding to the communicated Private Key.

 ### 6.1.3 Public key delivery to certificate issuer

-The public key and the subscriber’s identity must be delivered securely to the CA for certificate issuance.
+The public key and the subscriber’s identity shall be delivered securely to the CA for certificate issuance.
 The delivery mechanism shall bind the subscriber’s verified identity to the public key.
-If cryptography is used to achieve this binding, it must be at least as strong as the CA keys used to sign the certificate.
+If cryptography is used to achieve this binding, it shall be at least as strong as the CA keys used to sign the certificate.

 ### 6.1.4 CA public key delivery to relying parties